The proactive model is a world model, not a VLM

 This reframing predicts where the next decade's leverage is:

-• Blog 04 (this one): the verbalizer is a side channel; the world model with an action policy is the actual proactive system.
+- Blog 04 (this one): the notifier is a side channel; the world model with an action policy is the actual proactive system.
 VLMs sit on top of world models, not the other way around.

-The thesis tightens with each blog.
-By blog 04 the claim is no longer "continuous-time is interesting" — it is the substrate of any system that anticipates the future and acts on the anticipation is a continuous-time latent world model; everything else (verbalizers, LLMs, VLMs) is interface.
+Stated plainly: the substrate of any system that anticipates the future and acts on the anticipation is a world model; everything else (notifiers, LLMs, VLMs) is interface.